Article | Last updated: 13/07/2021 | Ministry of Foreign Affairs

 Will new foreign Mission personnel taking up their posts at foreign missions in Norway need any documentation to enter the country?

-New foreign mission personnel are strongly urged and expected to comply with the entry regulations, including testing and quarantine, on a voluntary basis.
+New foreign mission personnel are strongly urged and expected to comply with the entry regulations, including testing and quarantine.

 How can foreign mission personnel get medical help in the case of a suspected Covid-19 infection?